Nakajima Ki-49: Operational history

 Going operational from autumn 1941, the Ki-49 first saw service in China.
 After the outbreak of the Pacific War it was also active in the New Guinea area and in raids on Australia.
 Like the prototype, these early versions were armed with five 7.7 mm machine guns and one 20 mm cannon.
-Combat experience in China and New Guinea showed the Donryu to be underpowered, with bomb capacity and speed suffering as a result.
+Combat experience in China and New Guinea showed the Donryū to be underpowered, with bomb capacity and speed suffering as a result.
 Thus, in the spring of 1942 an up-engined version was produced, fitted with more powerful Ha-109 engines and this became the production Army Type 100 Heavy Bomber Model 2 or Ki-49-IIa.
 The Model 2 also introduced improved armor and self-sealing fuel tanks and was followed by the Ki-49-IIb in which 12.7 mm Ho-103 machine guns replaced three of the 7.7 mm Type 89 machine guns.

-In spite of these improvements, losses continued to mount as the quantity and quality of fighter opposition rose.
-In early 1943 further power increases were delayed owing to development difficulties with the 1805 kW Nakajima Ha-117 engines and the Ki-49-III never entered production with only six prototypes being built.
+In spite of these improvements, losses continued to mount, as the quantity and quality of fighter opposition rose.
+In early 1943, further power increases were delayed, owing to development difficulties with the 1805 kW Nakajima Ha-117 engines, and the Ki-49-III never entered production, with only six prototypes being built.

-In the face of its increasing vulnerability to opposing fighter aircraft while performing its intended role, the Ki-49 was used in other roles towards the end of the Pacific War, including anti-submarine warfare patrol, troop transport and as a kamikaze.
+In the face of its increasing vulnerability to opposing fighter aircraft while performing its intended role, the Ki-49 was used in other roles towards the end of the Pacific War, including anti-submarine warfare patrol, troop transport, and as a kamikaze.

 After 819 aircraft had been completed, production ended in December 1944.

-50 of these were built by Tachikawa.
+Fifty of these were built by Tachikawa.